What's New in Survey Creator V2

 survey-creator-core package) from the platform-specific rendering code (the

 survey-creator-react package).
 You can override the default rendering functions of our React components and integrate your own React components (view the Override the Property Grid Component example).
-We implemented the same concept in the SurveyJS Library earlier.
+We implemented the same concept in the SurveyJS Form Library earlier.

-Most of the UI elements in the new Survey Creator (Property Grid, Translation and Logic Tabs, modal editors) are stylized surveys from our own SurveyJS Library for React.
-This feature allows you to integrate any 3rd-party React component into the SurveyJS library and then reuse the same configuration to integrate the component into the Survey Creator.
+Most of the UI elements in the new Survey Creator (Property Grid, Translation and Logic Tabs, modal editors) are stylized surveys from our own SurveyJS Form Library for React.
+This feature allows you to integrate any 3rd-party React component into the SurveyJS Form Library and then reuse the same configuration to integrate the component into the Survey Creator.
 View examples that show how to integrate the React Select component into a standalone survey or into the Survey Creator.

 Major UI/UX changes